Landlord Frequently Asked Questions

 A rental property is a big investment.
 Successful care of your investment will determine whether or not it is profitable.
 If you are not sure if you should hire a property manager, ask yourself these questions:

-Do you have the ability to file 1099s at the end of the year?
+- Do you have the knowledge and ability to file 1099s at the end of the year?

 We understand property management on a deeper level than most companies because we own real estate.
 We currently own and manage our own portfolio of more than $50 million worth of investment properties.
 We understand the headaches and, more importantly, the rewards of investment properties, and we know from experience that one of the key factors of owning a profitable real estate investment is the quality of your property management team.